Cheesecake Disaster or Success? Our Experts Weigh in on Cream Cheese vs. Spread

 And the cheesecake may not turn out as expected.

-First of all, there are a couple of reasons why cream cheese spread is actually easier to spread if that makes sense!
+First of all, there are a couple of reasons why cream cheese spread is easier to spread if that makes sense!

 It is softer than ordinary cream cheese, and that is due to additives, such as whey protein.